 - Most of our thinking and decision-making are subconscious;

-- Emotions drive a lot of our behaviour;
+- Emotions drive a lot of our behavior;

 - Our capacities are limited;

 - We make mistakes, but we can learn from them.